EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 A huge shout out to the StackStorm team at Extreme Networks for helping and guiding us along the way.
 You are hands down the best vendor we've had the please of working with.
-The passion you dedication for your work is present in every release of StackStorm that comes through.
+The passion and dedication for your work is present in every release of StackStorm that comes through.
 Your work has changed our lives forever.

-Finally i'd like to thank the guys on the DevOps team here at Encore.
+Finally I'd like to thank the guys on the DevOps team here at Encore.
 Thanks for putting up with the old platform for so long.
 Your hard work and support during this journey turned our dreams into reality.